ElFalch/lund-farm/README.md

 The GitHub project board containing Lund Farm user stories can be found [here](https://github.com/users/ElFalch/projects/2/views/1).

-- These user stories include some future ideas for the project (labelled as wont-have in the project board).
+- These user stories include some future ideas for the project (labelled as "wont-have" in the project board).

 ## Visual Design